Splamy/TS3AudioBot/README.md

 Download the git repository with `git clone --recurse-submodules https://github.com/Splamy/TS3AudioBot.git`.

 #### Linux
-1. Get the latest mono version by following [this tutorial](https://www.mono-project.com/download/stable/#download-lin) and install `mono-devel`
+1. Get the latest mono version by following [this tutorial](https://www.mono-project.com/download/stable/#download-lin) and install `mono-complete`
 1. See if you have NuGet by just executing `nuget`.
    If not, get it with `sudo apt install nuget msbuild` (or the packet manager or your distribution), or manually with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`